Alabama Hourly Paycheck Calculator

 $0.00

-Typical Alabama paychecks include federal income tax, Social Security, Medicare, and Alabama state income tax.
-Certain municipalities impose an employee occupational tax (a local wage tax) that may be withheld; many do not.
-Employers fund state unemployment insurance (SUTA), federal FUTA, and workers’ compensation.
-Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and some insurance premiums—can reduce taxable wages when plan-eligible.
+Every Alabama paycheck typically includes withholdings for federal income tax, Social Security, Medicare, and Alabama state income tax.
+Some municipalities also impose a local occupational tax on employees, but most do not.
+Employers are responsible for state unemployment insurance (SUTA), federal unemployment (FUTA), and workers’ compensation.
+Eligible pretax benefits—such as 401(k), 403(b), 457(b), HSA, FSA, commuter benefits, and select insurance premiums—can reduce taxable wages if plan-qualified.

-• Employee (federal): Income tax (W-4 based), Social Security, Medicare, Additional Medicare for high earners.
+• Employee (federal): Federal income tax (based on Form W-4), Social Security, Medicare, and Additional Medicare for high earners.

-• Employee (state/local): Alabama income tax (A-4 elections) and any applicable city occupational tax.
+• Employee (state/local): Alabama state income tax (Form A-4 elections) and any applicable city occupational tax.

-• Employer: Alabama SUTA; FUTA; workers’ compensation; local employer obligations where applicable.
+• Employer: Alabama SUTA, federal FUTA, workers’ compensation, and local employer obligations (where required).

 How Your Alabama Paycheck Works

-Your net pay equals gross hourly wages (regular, overtime, differentials, tips, bonuses) minus pretax deductions; then minus FICA, federal income tax, Alabama state withholding, and any city occupational tax if applicable.
-The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and final take-home.
+Your Alabama net pay equals gross earnings (hourly wages, overtime, tips, bonuses) minus pretax deductions, then minus FICA, federal income tax, Alabama state withholding, and any local occupational tax.
+The calculator provides a detailed breakdown of hours, pay rate, deductions, and final take-home pay.

-• Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, city (if any), deductions.
+• Inputs: Hourly rate, total hours, overtime, tips, pay frequency, filing status, dependents, city (if any), and deductions.

-• Outputs: Line-by-line FICA, federal, state, local (if any), deductions, and estimated net pay.
+• Outputs: Line-by-line summary of FICA, federal, state, and local taxes, deductions, and estimated net pay.

-• Supplemental wages: Compare flat vs. aggregate federal methods for bonuses/commissions.
+• Supplemental wages: Compares flat versus aggregate federal withholding methods for bonuses or commissions.

-Replace placeholders with official Alabama Department of Labor figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.
+Before publishing, replace placeholders with official Alabama Department of Labor data for each tax year, including taxable wage base, experience-rated range, and new-employer rate.

 Year Taxable Wage Base (USD) Experience-Rated Range (%) New Employer Rate (%) Notes

-Alabama generally follows the federal Fair Labor Standards Act (FLSA).
-Exempt status requires meeting duties tests and the applicable federal salary-basis threshold; job titles alone don’t confer exemption.
-Confirm Alabama minimum wage (federal default applies statewide absent local ordinances), tip-credit rules, and industry-specific standards when classifying roles and calculating overtime.
+Alabama follows the federal Fair Labor Standards Act (FLSA).
+To qualify as exempt, employees must meet both duty tests and the federal salary-basis threshold.
+Job titles alone do not guarantee exemption.
+Employers should also verify Alabama minimum wage (the federal rate applies statewide unless local ordinances differ), tip-credit rules, and industry-specific wage standards when classifying employees or calculating overtime.

 Year Median Household Income (USD) Source/Notes